aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 Those files are mutable.
 They have a `.version` field, which holds the currently available versions of a package.
 So instead of fetching that file, we have to construct it from the available information.

+Like with the `meta.json` file, we have make sure, that for each version a package occurs in the lock-file, there is an entry in `.versions`.

 Fortunately, Deno doesn't need all the fields or the information in them, so we can put empty values for some and omit the field altogether for others.